DevchainUserGroup/devchain/projects/README.md

-This is the directory where you should put all your project files It will not managed by the environment.git repository
+This is the directory where you should put all your project files.

+It will not be tracked by the environment.git repository